slowernews/wisdom-tldr/README.md

 ###On luck

-Unless you’re winning, most of life will seem hideously unfair to you.<br>
+When you’re not winning, life will seem hideously unfair to you.<br>
 But luck is a pattern, the pendulum will swing back your way eventually.

 > *'«Random» usually means that you haven’t looked long enough to see a pattern emerge.'*